python/mypy/docs/source/error_code_list.rst

-If you try to use a string annotation in some other location which expects a TypeForm, the string value will always be treated as a ``str`` even if a ``TypeForm`` would be more appropriate and this note code will be generated:
+If you try to use a string annotation in some other location which expects a TypeForm, the string value will always be treated as a ``str`` even if a ``TypeForm`` would be more appropriate and this error code will be generated:

 .. code-block:: python

-   # Note: TypeForm containing a string annotation cannot be recognized here.
+   # Error: TypeForm containing a string annotation cannot be recognized here.
 Surround with TypeForm(...) to recognize.  [maybe-unrecognized-str-typeform]
    # Error: List item 0 has incompatible type "str"; expected "TypeForm[Any]"  [list-item]
    list_of_typx: list[TypeForm] = ['str | None', float]

-Fix the note by surrounding the entire type with ``TypeForm(...)``:
+Fix the error by surrounding the entire type with ``TypeForm(...)``:

 .. code-block:: python

    list_of_typx: list[TypeForm] = [TypeForm('str | None'), float]  # OK

-Similarly, if you try to use a string literal in a location which expects a TypeForm, this note code will be generated:
+Similarly, if you try to use a string literal in a location which expects a TypeForm, this error code will be generated:

 .. code-block:: python

    dict_of_typx = {'str_or_none': TypeForm(str | None)}
-   # Note: TypeForm containing a string annotation cannot be recognized here.
+   # Error: TypeForm containing a string annotation cannot be recognized here.
 Surround with TypeForm(...) to recognize.  [maybe-unrecognized-str-typeform]
    list_of_typx: list[TypeForm] = [dict_of_typx['str_or_none']]

-Fix the note by adding ``# type: ignore[maybe-unrecognized-str-typeform]`` to the line with the string literal:
+Fix the error by adding ``# type: ignore[maybe-unrecognized-str-typeform]`` to the line with the string literal:

 .. code-block:: python